-The House passed on Friday a massive spending bill with more than $100 billion earmarked for immigration reform.
+The House passed a massive spending bill with more than $100 billion earmarked for immigration reform.

 The Build Back Better Act includes provisions that protect up to 7.1 million undocumented immigrants from deportation and recaptures more than 2 million unused green cards.

 “Passing the Build Back Better Act in the House is an incredible step towards the first meaningful immigration reform in a generation,” said Boundless CEO Xiao Wang.
 “This bill will transform the lives of millions of people, from high-skilled visa holders trapped in the green card backlog, to family members of U.S. citizens and permanent residents, to undocumented people who have been living in and contributing to our nation for years.”

 Democrats were forced to water down the immigration provisions following the Senate parliamentarian’s repeated rejection of their proposals, saying they weren’t in line with Senate rules.